StevenBlack/vocab/million-dollar-words.md

 Someone who attacks traditional or popular values, beliefs or symbols of traditional values.
 The man carrying the "God is Dead" sign is an iconoclast, as is a politician who attacks beloved TV stars.
 Along with hubris (see hubris), this word belongs in your everyday vocabulary.
-Pronounced EYE-CON-OH-CLAST.

 ### iconography